 5. How are you cultivating an inclusive, equitable and diverse IT team?

-With a growing focus on diversity, equality and inclusion (DEI) as a critical workplace goal and driver, technology leaders should be ready to explain their DEI initiatives, including how they recruit this talent.
+With a growing focus on diversity, equality and inclusion (DEI) as a critical workplace goal and productivity driver, technology leaders should be ready to explain their DEI initiatives, including how they recruit this talent.

-Questions of may also be covered in these corporate responsibility issues.
+Questions of sustainability may also be covered in these corporate responsibility issues.
 For example, they may ask “What are you doing to manage a more sustainable IT organization, lowering your data center footprint or switching to the cloud?”

 6. What should we be worried about that we don’t know?

-The depends on your report to assist in developing the company’s strategy.
+The board of directors depends on your report to assist in developing the company’s strategy.
 Things should begin with a clear top-three list.
 Always consider your choices before answering.
 Start with a statement, “Externally, there is a potential revenue growth possibility by a given percentage.”
 Alternatively, inquire about what your competitors are doing, and elaborate.
 Or say something like, “The competitor we don’t even see today is likely doing this.”
 Never make up a response if a question arises out of the blue that you are ill-equipped to respond to.

 Technology leaders must conduct IT board meetings with more organization, planning and teamwork than they do in-person meetings.
 Making preparations will pay off.
 The first impression is always the most important.
 If you can get off to a good start in the first three meetings, your life will be much easier.
 Otherwise, it will become problematic down the road.

-For more information talk to us today or follow us on LinkedIn and Facebook for news, updates, and discussions with industry professionals. #sonatafytechnology #entrepreneur #technologyleaders #boardmeeting
+For more information talk to us today or follow us on LinkedIn and Facebook for news, updates, and discussions with industry professionals. #sonatafytechnology #entrepreneur #technologyleaders #boardmeetingÂ